Krptyk/EncLsassDump/README.md

 ## Files

-- `dump_and_encrypt.cpp`: The program that dumps the `lsass.exe` process and encrypts the dump file.
+- `sasDum.cpp`: The program that dumps the `lsass.exe` process and encrypts the dump file.
 - `decrypt.cpp`: The program that decrypts the encrypted dump file.

 ## Requirements